Worldmind Early Education

 Mission and Vision Statements

-Worldmind creates inclusive spaces for neurodiverse individuals and their families.
+Worldmind creates inclusive spaces for children and their families.
 We build communities where members feel safe, respected, and valued, and ignite in them a greater love and appreciation for themselves and others.

-We reunite neurodiverse individuals with the world by creating nature-inspired, placed-based experiences that spark engagement, development, awareness, and connection.
+We reunite children with the world by creating nature-inspired, placed-based experiences that spark engagement, development, awareness, and connection.
 We intentionally link individuals' understanding of bio and social diversity so that they evolve into compassionate, self-actualized members of our local and global societies.

 The Importance of Social & Emotional Learning with Dr. Ali Hill